1. Karuna FAQ's

 Someone from Karuna knocked on my door, but I don’t want to give my account details.
 Can I still make a donation?

 Can I donate money to a specific project

 Can you claim gift aid on my donation?

 Yes of course!
 Gift Aid means your donation will go even further overseas because we can claim an additional 25% from the government on top of your donation.

 Thank you for wanting to support our work.
 There are many ways you can fundraise for us from ‘give as you earn’ schemes at work, running a marathon, sponsored bike rides or fun events.
 If you’re looking for ideas and inspiration, take our look at our online fundraising page.
 You can also contact Patrick Harper, our supporter care officer, on 0207 700 3434 or email and request a fundraising pack which is packed full of ideas.

-Whilst we don’t offer individual child sponsorship, you might like to know that in 2016/17 over 10,000 children from marginalized communities were supported to complete their education.
+Whilst we don’t offer individual child sponsorship, you might like to know that in 20167/18 over 23,000 children from marginalized communities were supported to continue their education.